FK Třinec

 FK Třinec is a football club based in Třinec, Czech Republic.
-It plays in the Moravian-Silesian Football League.
+It plays in the Czech National Football League.
 It is sponsored by the Třinec Iron and Steel Works; in the past the club bore the name of the company.

 The club's highest achievement was the presence in the Czechoslovak First League, where the club was present for six seasons in the 1960s and 1970s.